 (Formerly PSYCH-100) Introduction to psychology as an academic discipline, including research methods, the nervous system, heredity and development, social behavior, motivation, emotion, learning and memory, cognition, personality, and psychological disorders.

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: ENGL 095 and READ 095 with a minimum grade of C or ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.

 PSYC& 180 Human Sexuality (5)